 The Bottom Line

-Lastly, it should be said that copy alone is not going to solve your ranking problems. eCommerce is a fast-growing and highly competitive field.
+Lastly, it should be said that copy alone is not going to solve your ranking problems. eCommerce marketing gets tougher every year.
 A strong site, with clean code and a healthy backlink profile working together with unique and engaging product copy is the best and most efficient way to improve your search engine rankings.
 One of the secrets to having a strong site is making sure that you stand out from your competition in as many different ways as you can.
-By making sure the information on your site is unique, helpful and popular you are creating a concrete foundation on which to build your website to be a better marketing vehicle then even Amazon.com, in some cases.
+By making sure the information on your site is unique, helpful and popular you are creating a concrete foundation on which to build your website to be a better marketing vehicle than even Amazon.com, in some cases.